 Hippie, a word that used to be very common during the 1970s, was a golden period for the tourism industry in Nepal.
-It was them and their activities that highlighted the popularity of the culture, religion, and lifestyle of Nepal, and the bonus still grabbed by the entire country.
+It was them and their activities that highlighted the popularity of the culture, religion, and lifestyle of Nepal, and the bonus still grab by the entire country.

 Table of Contents

 Until the 1950’s Nepal was an isolated country restricted to foreign travelers, which won’t be a digestible logic.
-It might be so because of ports of entry, far to reach for many, etc. but when Mount Everest was first summitted in 1953 by sir Edmund Hillary and Tenzing Norgay, the popularity of Nepal scaled higher, and more adventure groups started to arrive through the Calcutta corridor.
+It might be so because of ports of entry, far to reach for many, etc. but when Mount Everest was first summitted in 1953 by Sir Edmund Hillary and Tenzing Norgay, the popularity of Nepal scaled higher, and more adventure groups started to arrive through the Calcutta corridor.

 They were to explore the hidden land, the land rich with Himalayas, culture, and exotic religious diversity.
-It was a period in the west where the time of hedonism was growing and youth were fed up with observing the First and Second world war's impact.
+It was a period in the West where the time of hedonism was growing and youth were fed up with observing the First and Second World War's impact.
 They wanted to live a dam-care life carrying anti-war ideology, exploring nature at its best.

 With thousands of temples, Buddhist shrines, and heritage sites open for 24 hours.
 Hippies were fascinated by the beauty of nature and culture.
-They found the land a living utopian world, and thus still in the heart of Kathmandu there exists the freak street and their footprint of the trail they followed.
+They found the land a living utopian world, and thus still in the heart of Kathmandu there exists the freak street and the footprint of the trail they followed.

-When the popularity of Nepal started to move to the far west, Europe, and America, more and more started to follow the Hippiy trail mainly from Turkey by land to Nepal.
-Until the American government forced its counterparts in Nepal to ban the open access to Marijuana and Cannabis.
+When the popularity of Nepal started to move to the far west, Europe, and America, more and more started to follow the Hippi trail mainly from Turkey by land to Nepal.
+Until the American government forced its counterparts in Nepal to ban open access to Marijuana and Cannabis.
 Thus, declaring it illegal to access puff, the decline of the Hippie era started.

-It was too late for the government to stop the entry of hippies, as the popularity set a true example of paradise to follow by others and still does.
+It was too late for the government to stop the entry of hippies, as their popularity set a true example of paradise to follow by others and still does.
 Many Hollywood documentary, songs, movies, and some Bollywood has its root in Kathmandu and are focused on the lifestyle of hippies and their life.

-Although, we don’t see open access to cannabis, Hassises, etc. hoarding boards these days still there are abundant and still, modern hippies come to enjoy their life.
+Although, we don’t see open access to cannabis, Hassises, etc. hoarding boards these days still there are abundant, and still, modern hippies come to enjoy their life.

-Due to the cultural and religious significance of Marijuana and Cannabis, still, these evergreen plants are grown openly in a form of agricultural products.
+Due to the cultural and religious significance of Marijuana and Cannabis, still, these evergreen plants are grown openly in the form of agricultural products.
 So, the grasses that are still greener in Nepal will never be false.